 Communicate with other travellers

 At the same time few locals speak English, the complete opposite happens with the traveller community.
 Amongst groups, gatherings, hotel/hostel, bars and so on, English is the most spoken language.
-To engage with the traveller community will always be a plus on your trip as most of the coolest tips we got during our travel came from other travellers.

 That has been a great help for us, such as when we were in Kyrgyzstan.
 As most of Central Asia, they speak mostly Russia and not at all English.
 We were lucky to have met a Portuguese couple that were doing a beautiful magazine, Diaries Of Magazine, who told us interesting stories about locals that we gathered from talking in Russian with them.
 Somehow they knew Russian, and thank you for that!